Coders-Anas/nextjs-blog-tutorial/posts/wolfhunter.md

 Wolfhunter is an 8-bit RPG where you play as a hunter facing off against a werewolf, in a Pokemon-like combat sequence.

 You have magic spells and single-use items at your disposal, but the wolf is very powerful.
-The only way to kill it is to weaken it with your attacks, then finish it off with a silver-knife (which you only have one shot at).
+The only way to kill it is to weaken it with your attacks, then finish it off with a silver-knife (which you only have owne shot at).

 It is made with [PICO-8](https://www.lexaloffle.com/pico-8.php), and can be played directly in your browser [here](https://pixegami.github.io/wolfhunter/).